andrejsstepanovs/andai/docs/setup/LLM_MODELS.md

 - temperature - Temperature for the model
 - provider - LLM inference provider
 - base_url - Base URL for the model
-- api_key - API key for the model
+- api_key - API key for the model.
+Can be env variable or hardcoded value.
+For env variable prefix with `os.environ/YOUR_ENV_VAR_API_KEY`.
 - commands - Optional (evaluate, summarize-task, create-issues, ai).
 List of commands model must be used for.
 If not set, all commands will use mandatory "normal" model.